alextran21211/adsc3910-project-group-5/README.md

 **A. Data Preprocessing Script :**  ```py_scripts\data_preprocessing.py``` is all about data preprocessing step, it is very important for next steps in data analysis

-To run this script, first open the terminal and navigate to the location of the GitHub repository folder you just cloned, then type:
+To run this script, first open the terminal and navigate to the location of the GitHub repository folder you just cloned, then type this command go py_scripts folder:

 ```bash
 >> cd py_scripts